Online Environmental Degree Courses

 (43 credits, all courses are 3 credits unless otherwise indicated.
 Courses are listed in the recommended sequence.)

-SCI 207 Dependence of Man on the Environment (4 credits)
+SCI 207 Our Dependence upon the Environment (4 credits)

 In this course, learners deepen their understanding of the importance of natural resources to mankind.
 Students explore physical, biological, and ecological principles, examine how human alterations affect the environment, and reflect on the controversies, surrounding various approaches to addressing environmental problems and the steps some communities have taken to address these challenges.